-Join us for the 6th Annual Big Data Conference on Thursday, December 9, 2021, 2:00-5:00 PM, for an in-depth discussion of creative destruction and the effects of Big Data, blockchain, AI, and real-time analytics on organizational change with some of the top industry leaders in innovation, business, and technology from local, national, and international arenas.
+The 6th Annual Big Data Conference, held on Thursday, December 9, 2021, 2:00-5:00 PM, via Zoom, featured an in-depth discussion of creative destruction and the effects of Big Data, blockchain, AI, and real-time analytics on organizational change, with some of the top industry leaders in innovation, business, and technology from local, national, and international arenas.

-The Big Data Conference is free and open to the public.
+Big Data 2021 was free and open to the public.

 2:05 Keynote Speaker Michael Mylrea “Manufacturing in the Metaverse: A Brave New World of Disruptive Innovation in the Era of Pandemic”